 basicauthentication provider too.
 For example:

 xpack.security.authc.providers: [oidc, basic]

 This will allow users that haven’t already authenticated with OpenID Connect to

 /login page in Kibana in order to use the login form.

 - The name of the OpenID Connect realm in Elasticsearch that should handle authentication for this Kibana instance.

 - Kibana has in-built protection against Cross Site Request Forgery attacks, which is designed to prevent the Kibana server from processing requests that originated from outside the Kibana application.
-In order to support OpenID Connect messages that originate from your OP or a third party (see Third party initiated single sign-on, we need to explicitly whitelist the OpenID Connect authentication endpoint within Kibana, so that the Kibana server will not reject these external messages.
+If you use the authorization code flow, Kibana needs to support unsolicited messages that originate from your OP or a third party (see Third party initiated single sign-on).
+In order to do so, you must explicitly whitelist the OpenID Connect authentication endpoint within Kibana, so that the Kibana server will not reject these external messages.